fabianboesiger/stargate/README.md

 **Website: [stargate-client.com](https://stargate-client.com/) · [Download the latest release](https://github.com/fabianboesiger/stargate/releases/latest)**

-Stargate is a native desktop **GUI client for [SpacetimeDB](https://spacetimedb.com)**.
-It connects to both **Maincloud** (the managed SpacetimeDB cloud) and **self-hosted** instances, and lets you browse tables, inspect the schema, call reducers, stream logs, run SQL, watch live data over WebSocket, and manage scheduled tasks — all from one window, without memorising `spacetime` CLI commands.
+Stargate is a native desktop GUI for [SpacetimeDB](https://spacetimedb.com).
+It connects to Maincloud (the managed cloud) or to any instance you host yourself.
+From a single window you can browse tables, read the schema, call reducers, follow logs, run SQL, watch live data over WebSocket, and check on scheduled tasks — so you don't have to keep the `spacetime` CLI in your head.

-It runs on **macOS, Windows, and Linux**, and talks to SpacetimeDB over its HTTP and WebSocket API, so it works regardless of whether your module is written in **Rust, C#, TypeScript, or C++**, and alongside any client (Unity, Unreal, web, or custom).
+It runs on macOS, Windows, and Linux, and speaks SpacetimeDB's HTTP and WebSocket API directly.
+That means it doesn't care what language your module is written in (Rust, C#, TypeScript, C++) or which client you ship alongside it.

 [![Download](https://img.shields.io/github/v/release/fabianboesiger/stargate?label=download&sort=semver)](https://github.com/fabianboesiger/stargate/releases/latest)
 ![Platforms](https://img.shields.io/badge/platforms-macOS%20%7C%20Windows%20%7C%20Linux-555)